Divina Galica

-Divina Mary Galica MBE (last name pronounced "Galitsa"; born 13 August 1944) is a British sportswoman.
-She competed in four Winter Olympics as a skier, captaining the British Women's Olympic Ski Team in 1968 and 1972.
-She also pursued a career in motorsport, entering three Formula One World Championship Grands Prix.
+Divina Mary Galica MBE (last name pronounced "Galitsa"; born 13 August 1944) is a British sportswoman best known for entering three Formula One World Championship Grands Prix in two separate seasons without qualifying.
+She also competed at four Winter Olympics as a skier, captaining the British women's national team in 1968 and 1972.

 Skiing career

-Galica was born in Bushey Heath, near Watford, Hertfordshire.
+Galica was born in Bushey Heath, near Watford, Hertfordshire, to a Polish father.
 Aged 19, she participated in her first Olympic games at Innsbruck in 1964, competing in downhill skiing and the slalom.
 She also participated in the next two winter Olympics, at Grenoble in 1968 and Sapporo in 1972.
-On both occasions Galica was captain of the British Women's Olympic Ski Team, and finished in the top ten in the giant slalom.
+On both occasions, Galica finished in the top ten in the giant slalom.
 Aside from Olympic competition, she achieved two World Cup podium finishes in the downhill event, taking third place at both the Badgastein and Chamonix rounds in 1968.
 She also held the British women's downhill skiing speed record (at 125 mph).
 Following her subsequent driving career, Galica returned to skiing and once again represented Great Britain at the 1992 Winter Olympics, this time in the speed skiing event.